MHHamdan/slm-agentic-orchestration/README.md

 ## Contact

-For questions or collaboration opportunities, please contact the research team at: mhhamdan@research.org
+For questions about this implementation, please open an issue in this repository.

 ## Acknowledgments

-We thank the open-source community for valuable feedback and contributions during the development of this framework.
+We thank the research community for valuable feedback during the development of this framework.